 In the first year of her retirement, Janet’s taxable income consists of a $19,600 dividend plus an $8,400 franking credit making a total of $28,000; so she pays no tax under the present system.
 She initially had a little too much capital to receive a part Age Pension, although that changed the next year.

 The Age Pension is usually indexed to wages growth which is usually a little higher than inflation.
 Janet’s shares exhibit no capital growth, so their real value (adjusted for inflation) falls with time.
 The net effect is that her Age Pension rises as she gets older.

 Under the ALP’s proposal, Janet would lose the $8,400 franking credit because she pays no tax.
-This is a loss of 1.5% of her capital or 30% of her income (roughly similar to the initial effects of the January 2017 Age Pension changes on Susan illustrated in SuperGuide article Age Pension changes: Government cuts benefits and takes from future generations ).
+This is a loss of 1.5% of her capital or 30% of her income (roughly similar to the initial effects of the January 2017 Age Pension changes on Susan illustrated in SuperGuide article Age Pension changes costs pensioners now and increases government costs in the long term ).

 Janet has no choice but to sell some of her shares to compensate for the lost income, which causes her real capital to fall even further, and her Age Pension entitlement to rise faster than it would under the current rules.

 Let’s skip forward 30 years to when Janet turns 95.
 Under the ALP’s proposal, if she sells enough shares each year to compensate for any loss of income (i.e. she makes her total income, including a part Age Pension, the same as it would have been if the current rules continued), the real value (in 2018 dollars) of her capital at age 95 will be $89,944 less than it would have been under the current system.

 Janet: Fully franked gross dividend 5%, but no capital growth